 Please select one of the topics below to view additional information.

 A: Yes.
-If you are a prescriber or a dispenser, you may have delegates.
+If you are a prescriber or a pharmacist and you have an active PMP AWARxE account, you may have delegates.
 The language authorizing the use of delegates can be found on the Virginia Legislative Automated Systems site here.
-Prescribers and pharmacists may have as many delegates as they need, and delegates are no longer required to hold a license, registration or certificate from one of Virginia’s health regulatory boards.
+Prescribers and pharmacists may have as many delegates as they need, and delegates are not required to hold a license, registration or certificate from one of Virginia’s health regulatory boards.
+However, delegates are not authorized access to the PMP in an integrated solution.
+Delegates may be able to access other state PMP data within the AWARxE application if the other state PMP allows it.

-A: It depends.
-In order to receive “credit” for querying the PMP database, you must access your own PMP account, or have an authorized delegate access the PMP report on your behalf.
-If you are in an integrated solution, you must click on the PMP ribbon and view the entire report in order to get credit for querying that patient.
-If this access meets your needs, you may not need a delegate to query on your behalf via their own personal AWARxE login.
-If you have someone access the PMP on your behalf, it is very important that the individual be an authorized delegate.
-This is important because not only the PMP, but also other regulatory boards, have mandatory use guidelines/requirements with respect to PMP use.
+A: If you are in an integrated solution, you must click on the PMP ribbon and view the entire report to get “credit” for querying that patient.
+If this access provided through integration meets your needs, you may not need a delegate to query on your behalf via their own personal AWARxE login.

-A: Each Virginia PMP user must register for their own account.
+A: Each Virginia PMP user must register for their own account, including delegates.
 Usernames and passwords are not to be shared.
-You may instruct your delegate to register here.
-However, you must approve each delegate while logged into the Virginia PMP using the “Delegate Management” tab in the dropdown menu under your name in the upper right hand corner.
+You may instruct your delegate to register here .
+Once they have registered, you must approve each delegate while logged into the Virginia PMP AWARxE application using the “Delegate Management” tab in the dropdown menu under your name in the upper right-hand corner.
+Users cannot perform activities in AWARxE as your delegate until you approve their access while logged into your personal AWARxE account.

-A: It is the responsibility of the “supervisor” to manage all of their delegates.
-In the AWARxE platform, log into your account and go to the “Delegate Management” tab in the dropdown menu under your name in the upper right hand corner.
+A: It is the responsibility of the “supervisor” to manage all their delegates.
+In the AWARxE application, log into your account and go to the “Delegate Management” tab in the dropdown menu under your name in the upper right-hand corner.
 This will bring up a list of all your delegates.
-Select the delegate who has left your practice and click on the “remove” button in the lower right hand corner of the screen.
+Select the delegate who has left your practice and click on the “remove” button in the lower right-hand corner of the screen.

 A: Please register at the following site: https://virginia.pmpaware.net/identities/new